Alimudassar111/Bookkeeping/README.md

 # Auth By MUDASSAR ALI
 For Runing this app.
-1) #Install node
+#Install node
 "npm install"
-2)Listen on port
+#Listen on port
 "npm run start"
-#Now navigate to "localhost:3000"
+#Now navigate to
+"localhost:3000"